ganesh737/cfl-qt/README.md

-# qt5udemy
+# Code for Learning Qt

-Code from qt5 courses by Bryan Cairns on Udemy
+Contains code from Qt5 courses by Bryan Cairns on Udemy